Lee Jung-soo

-Lee Jung-soo (이정수; born 8 January 1980) is a South Korean retired professional footballer and manager who currently serves as the assistant coach for the Vietnam national football team.
+Lee Jung-soo (이정수; born 8 January 1980) is a South Korean retired professional footballer and manager who is the head coach of Thai League 1 club Kanchanaburi Power.

 Club career

 Career in South Korea

 After graduating from Kyung Hee University in 2002, Lee started his professional career at a K League club Anyang LG Cheetahs. (renamed FC Seoul since 2004) He was originally a forward, but Anyang's manager Cho Kwang-rae advised him to change his role to a defender.
 He played for Anyang LG Cheetahs/FC Seoul, Incheon United, and Suwon Samsung Bluewings as a defender in the K League, and won a league title with Suwon in 2008.

 Career in Japan

-In 2009, Lee joined J1 League side Kyoto Sanga FC.
+In 2009, Lee joined J1 League side Kyoto Sanga.
 He scored five goals in the 2009 season, showing his scoring ability.
 Lee also participated in the Jomo Cup, contested between K League and J.League all-star team, and was named the MVP of the game.
 Lee joined another J1 League club Kashima Antlers the next year, playing for it for half a year.
 He transferred to a Qatari club Al-Sadd after the 2010 FIFA World Cup.